 6. Don’t sit on your life jacket.
 It causes compression damage.

 Most accidents occur late in the day when people are tired or when the pace is too fast for slow hikers.
 Solution?
 Slow down and camp early if you can, or fuel up on high-energy snacks and take frequent breaks if you can’t.

 I once canoed 16 hours to make up lost time, but that was before there were satellite phones.
-Today, communication is a button push away.
+Today, communication is a button away.